Katerina-codes/handling_bad_input/README.md

-This is a program which Handles Bad Input whilst calculating how long it will take for someone's investment to be doubled.
+This is a program which handles bad input whilst calculating how long it will take for someone's investment to be doubled.

 The program should:
 - Display a question that asks what the rate of return is to the user